CREW

 Julie is an experienced Video Producer with a history of working in the top news markets across the country.
 She now focuses on assisting government agencies with strategic communication across many platforms.
 Skilled in Journalism, Television, Social Media, Storytelling, Drone, and Video.
 Strong media and communication professional with a Bachelor of Science (B.S.) focused in Mass Communication/Media Studies from St. Cloud State University.

-I have extensive experience in the application of instructional design and technology to science-based education and Extension outreach products and activities.
-My audiences—and content experts—have ranged from Kindergarten kids to scientists.
-My passion is to serve as a “friendly disruptor” injecting new ideas and methods into the most incredible of all human endeavors: learning.
+Jeff has extensive experience in the application of instructional design and technology to science-based education and Extension outreach products and activities.
+His audiences—and content experts—have ranged from Kindergarten kids to scientists.
+His passion is to serve as a “friendly disruptor” injecting new ideas and methods into the most incredible of all human endeavors: learning.

-I also have a long history in the production of documentary videos, websites, and other learning products.
-My portfolio also includes international work in instructional technology and documentary production.
-Newly retired, after 36 years, I look forward to continuing my exploration of digital strategy, storytelling and learning innovation as a consultant and producer.
+He also has a long history in the production of documentary videos, websites, and other learning products.
+His portfolio also includes international work in instructional technology and documentary production.
+Newly retired, after 36 years, Jeff looks forward to continuing my exploration of digital strategy, storytelling and learning innovation as a consultant and producer.

 GRAPHIC DESIGN